jasmine/jasmine-ajax/README.markdown

 Setup
 -----
-Using the library in your Jasmine specs consists of four parts:
+Using the library in your Jasmine specs consists of five parts:

 1. Defining test responses
 2. Installing the mock